-We require all ISO ClaimSearch participating organizations ensure that their users properly use the system.
-To safeguard and ensure the confidentiality of the information that users retrieve from ISO ClaimSearch, we put together some handy tips for data security.
+We require all ClaimSearch participating organizations ensure that their users properly use the system.
+To safeguard and ensure the confidentiality of the information that users retrieve from ClaimSearch, we put together some handy tips for data security.

 Here is a list of things to do: